I get that untangling nutrition information can be confusing.

-Only qualified health professionals, who are registered with the College of Dietitians of British Columbia, may use these titles and practice as Dietitians in British Columbia.
+Only qualified health professionals, who are registered with the College of Dietitians of British Columbia, by law may use these titles and practice as Dietitians in British Columbia.

 I can see you in person or via zoom and follow up on telephone.
 I see people at Wise Eats in Courtenay, Parksville and Nanaimo, individually and/or in a small support group with people struggling with the same eating problems who need to see a registered dietitian nutritionist..

 Registration with the College of Dietitians of British Columbia and other members of the Alliance of Canadian Dietetic Regulatory Bodies requires:

 Copyright © 2020 Rachel McBryan RD, Registered Dietitian - All Rights Reserved.

 Please read the Client Agreement.
 You be required to complete the Virtual Practice Consent Form and the Terms and Conditions before services are rendered.
 Yourself or someone who you have authorized can complete the Patient's Request for Information and this form to share information with other health care providers.
 Doctors: Please use a REFERRAL FORM to send information about your patient.

 Rachel McBryan RD is only registered in the Province of British Columbia, Canada.
 Visit the College of Dietitians of British Columbia for information.